PlaidCloud/website/content/en/docs/reference/access-authn-authz/authentication.md

 {{< feature-state for_k8s_version="v1.18" state="stable" >}}

-To allow for streamlined bootstrapping for new clusters, Kubernetes includes a dynamically-managed Bearer token type called a *Bootstrap Token*.
+To allow for streamlined bootstrapping for new clusters, PlaidCloud includes a dynamically-managed Bearer token type called a *Bootstrap Token*.
 These tokens are stored as Secrets in the `kube-system` namespace, where they can be dynamically managed and created.
 Controller Manager contains a TokenCleaner